Electric dipole polarizability of $^{40}$Ca

 {\em Comparison with EDF approaches}.-- Recently, it was investigated whether the dipole polarizability and the parity-violating asymmetry $A_{\rm PV}$ for $^{208}$Pb and $^{48}$Ca can be simultaneously accounted for with modern EDFs \cite{rein2022}.
 We use the four representative forms of functionals from that study: non-relativistic Skyrme functionals SV \cite{klu09} and RD \cite{erl10}, the latter with different forms of density dependence, and relativistic functionals DD \cite{nik02} with finite-range meson-exchange coupling and PC \cite{nik08} with point coupling.
 All four have been calibrated to the same set of ground-state data to determine the model parameters.
 With these sets, it was shown that PREX and CREX results for $A_{\rm PV}$ (and $r_{\rm skin}$) cannot be consistently explained within the model uncertainties while the $\alpha_\mathrm{D}$ were reproduced.
 Hence, the present result in $^{40}$Ca provides an important test of the global predictive power of these EDFs.

 Figure~\ref{fig:40Cavs48Ca}~(b) displays the EDF results for $\alpha_{\rm D}$ with $1\sigma$ error ellipses (for their definition see Refs.~\cite{rei21,rein2022}).
 The parametrizations as given from the ground-state fits are shown by filled ellipses.
 The DD functional performs rather well.
 The other predictions tend to slightly overestimate the experimental mean values of both $^{40}$Ca and $^{48}$Ca, while their $1\sigma$ error ellipses do overlap with the experimental bands, except for PC.
-In all cases, the two $\alpha_\mathrm{D}$ are highly correlated.
+In all cases, the two $\alpha_\mathrm{D}$ values are highly correlated.
+We note that the same holds for the description of $\alpha_D$($^{208}$Pb) \cite{tam11} after correction for the quasi-deuteron contribution \cite{roc15}.
+Thus, all the models are capable to account for the mass dependence of the polarizability.

 The dashed ellipses show results from a refit where additionally the experimental $\alpha_\mathrm{D}$ value of $^{208}$Pb \cite{tam11} corrected for the quasideuteron part \cite{roc15} was included yielding the functionals SV-alpha; RD-alpha, PC-alpha, and DD-alpha \cite{rei21,rein2022}.
 This improves the agreement with experiment, particularly for the PC model, and shrinks most error ellipsoids.
 The uncertainty reduction is especially large for the DD model because this functional has the least isovector freedom.
 The linear trend shown by the different theoretical approaches in Fig.~\ref{fig:40Cavs48Ca} is similar although the CC calculations tend to underestimate the $\alpha_D$ in $^{40}$Ca and perform nicely for $^{48}$Ca. The bulk symmetry energies range from $J=30$\,MeV for DD to 35\,MeV for PC and accordingly from 32\,MeV to 82\,MeV for $L$.
 The fits which include also $\alpha_\mathrm{D}$ in $^{208}$Pb narrow the prediction to $J=30-32$ MeV and $L=35-52$\,MeV which correlates nicely to the narrower range of predictions for $\alpha_\mathrm{D}$ in $^{40,48}$Ca.